-Andrew E. Freedman, Editor (@FreedmanAE)
+Andrew E. Freedman, Senior Editor (@FreedmanAE)

 Andrew oversees laptop and desktop coverage and keeps up with the latest news in tech and gaming.
 His work has been published in Kotaku, PCMag, Complex, Tom’s Guide and Laptop Mag, among others.
 He fondly remembers his first computer: a Gateway that still lives in a spare room in his parents' home, albeit without an internet connection.
 When he’s not writing about tech, you can find him playing video games, checking social media and waiting for the next Marvel movie.